 It’s important to note that, akin to other vouchers, no change will be provided if the purchase amount is less than the vouchers used.
 If your voucher value is less than your total bill, you are required to top up the difference on your own.
 When the redemption is successful, merchants will see a confirmation on their RedeemSG Merchant app and your QR code will be updated to “Redeemed” status.

 Accessing the same voucher link from the SMS sent by RedeemSG allows users to check the remaining balance.
-You have until 31 December 2024 to spend all the vouchers so don’t forget about them!
+You have until 31 December 2025 to spend the $500 May 2025 vouchers, so don’t forget about them!

 Individuals without mobile phones or digital devices or lack assistance from family members can approach the nearest Community Centres/Clubs for help in printing the vouchers.
 In such cases, residents need to bring their notification letter, Identification Card (IC), and ensure they have a valid Singpass account.
 Printed vouchers function like cash—anyone who picks it up can use it and lost vouchers will not be replaced.
 So, if you know anyone who is redeeming their vouchers physically, remind them to keep them safe.